AaronPandian/austin-traffic-analysis/README.md

 graphic from the app container to the local directory of interest following the instructions from the output.
 May need to use 'docker ps -a' first to see the container id for the api (not the worker or redis), which will be needed to docker cp the image on linux.
+Also note that for the chart image, the x-axis label is "Date/Time" as it is relative to the queried job timeframe (over several years, if the start and end year are the same then over months of that year, otherwise if the start and end year and month are the same then over the days in that month; otherwise if the start and end year, month, and day are the same, over the time (hours) of that day.

 ##### `curl localhost:5000/help`
 ```
 Note that for all the route endpoints, they build off of the base url (either 'localhost:5000/' or 'http://127.0.0.1:5000/').
 As such, for a route, say '/data', the final url to curl could be 'localhost:5000/data' plus the desired method.